 Who is the hubverse for?#

 A modeling hub consists of one or more hub administrators who are responsible for coordinating model submissions from modelers who submit model outputs in a standardized format defined by the hub.
-Model outputs are validated on submission and at the end of every round, a summary of the individual and ensemble model outputs is presented to stakeholders who may be responsible for informing policy decisions.
+Model outputs are validated upon submission and at the end of every round.
+A summary of the individual and ensemble model outputs is presented to stakeholders who may be responsible for informing policy decisions.
 All of these roles are directly supported by hubverse developers You may fit one, several, or none of these roles.
-Below are details of what aspects of the hubverse each role are going to interact with.
+Below are details of what aspects of the hubverse each role will interact with.

 Hub administrators#